-By 30 weeks pregnant with twins you’re in your last trimester of pregnancy and it’d be a good idea to pack your delivery bag and your birth plan ready.
+By 30 weeks pregnant with twins you’re in the third trimester of pregnancy and it’d be a good idea to pack your delivery bag and your birth plan ready.
 Honestly, few births actually go to plan but having some general ideas written down can be useful.

 30 Weeks Pregnant with Twins – Development

-At 30 weeks pregnant with twins they can control their own body heat and are moving around more than before.
-You may feel more movement from them and find it more difficult to sleep at night.
-They are quite developed at this point, yay!!
+At 30 weeks of pregnancy, your twin babies can control their own body heat and are moving around more than before.
+You may feel more fetal movement and find it more difficult to sleep at night.

-Depending on the type of twins you’re pregnant with, your appointments may increase in frequency within the next couple of weeks through delivery to watch even closer for possible complications.
+Depending on the type of twin babies you’re pregnant with, your healthcare provider appointments may increase in frequency within the next couple of weeks through delivery to watch even closer for possible complications such as gestational hypertension and signs of premature labor, among other health conditions that may pop up.

 When I was 30 Weeks Pregnant with Twins

-When I was 30 weeks pregnant with twins there were some answers we got to some very scary concerns that had come up in the previous ultrasounds and echocardiograms.
+At 30 weeks gestation there were some answers we got to a scary medical condition that had come up in a previous ultrasound scan and echocardiograms.

-I also decided on some changes in my OBGYN, hospital, and have an update on my latest glucose screening.
+I also decided on some changes in my healthcare provider/maternal-fetal medicine specialists, hospital, and have an update on my latest glucose screening to check for gestational diabetes.

 Repeat Echocardiogram for Twin B